Fetch a curated study

-Download a sample dataset, load it as an events DataFrame, and explore the event structure — the same workflow that works for all neuralfetch studies.
+Download a curated sample dataset and load it as an events DataFrame – the same workflow that works for every study registered in neuralfetch.

 Discover available studies